aerni/statamic-snipcart/README.md

 * PHP 8.1

 ## License
-Snipcart for Statamic is **commercial software** but has an open-source codebase.
-If you want to use it in production, you'll need to [buy a license from the Statamic Marketplace](https://statamic.com/addons/aerni/snipcart).
+Snipcart for Statamic is paid software with an open-source codebase.
+If you want to use it in production, you’ll need to [buy a license from the Statamic Marketplace](https://statamic.com/addons/aerni/snipcart).
->Snipcart for Statamic is **NOT** free software.

 ## Credits
 Developed by[ Michael Aerni](https://www.michaelaerni.ch)